appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/send-messages-between-your-app-and-appsmith.md

         //Add code to manipulate the received message }
   ```
-You may also choose to execute APIs, queries or store the message in Appsmith store by adding or updating the code in the `windowMessageListener()` method to process the received message.
+You may also choose to execute APIs, and queries or store the message in Appsmith store by adding or updating the code in the `windowMessageListener()` method to process the received message.

 ## See also